 Following a trial installation of two units, all of the ceiling lights were replaced by low-voltage LED units.

 Each of these units provides the same (light) output as the old fluorescent units which they are replacing.

 Their design means that they won't be susceptible to damage / they won't become receptacles for dead insects (!) / they'll provide the same level of illumination / they are easier to clean / they have a far more modern appearance .

 But most important of all is their lower wattage: with all Hall ceiling lights on, the total power consumed will be over one kilowatt less than the existing lighting!

-A little while ago, the kitchen was provided with a brand-new, LPG-fuelled cooker.
-This is a huge improvement on the old unit; and has already been much appreciated by hirers and users of the Hall.
+The kitchen has been provided with a brand-new, LPG-fuelled cooker.
+This is a huge improvement on the old unit; and has been much appreciated by hirers and users of the Hall.
 It has a grill, two fan-assisted ovens and seven burners.

-In order for Pre-School to operate at the same time as the Parent & Toddler Group - a room divider has been installed.
+In order for Pre-School to operate at the same time as the Parent & Toddler Group - a room divider was installed.

 Day-to-day maintenance tasks have included::

 The cutting back of vegetation, obscuring the Village Hall Sign.